blue-sunnn/COMPROG-2190101/README.md

-### info
+### COMPROG 2023
-All this file is a problem from grader in Computer Programming 2190101
+All these files are a problem from grader in 2190101 Computer Programming

--COMPROG 2023-